Cancel anytime

 Goal

-To track the investment results of the Nasdaq Clean Edge Green Energy Index.
+The investment objective is to track the performance of the Nasdaq Clean Edge Green Energy Index before fees and expenses.

 Investment Approach and Strategy

-Composition The ETF holds stocks of companies involved in various segments of the clean energy sector, including renewable energy, energy storage, and related technologies.
+Composition The ETF primarily holds stocks of companies in the clean energy sector.

 Market Position

-Market Share: VCLN has a smaller market share compared to larger, more established clean energy ETFs.
+Market Share: VCLN holds a relatively small market share compared to major clean energy ETFs.

 Competitors